IDCI-Consulting/NotificationBundle/Resources/doc/configuration_reference.md

                     password:   yourpassword
                     port:       587
                     encryption: ssl
-                myconfiguration:
+                notifierAlias:
                     transport: sendmail
                     from:      test2@test.fr
 ```
-Note : To use this personnal configuration you have to specify an identifier in your notification.
+Note : This possibility allows to have a flexible configuration.
+When a notification is received with an notifierAlias you can use it to choose which configuration has to be used.
+For more details about [notiferAlias](notification_service.md).

 Overview of `app/config/config.yml`
 -----------------------------------